Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Optimal Choice of the Cost Coefficients

 \section{Optimal Choice of the Cost Coefficients}

 In the previous section, it was assumed that all coefficients tend to infinity such that the proposed procedure is \gls{ao}.
-However, the ultimate goal is to choose the coefficients such that all constraints in \cref{eq:constrProblem} are fulfilled and, assuming that the resulting coefficients are sufficiently large, the procedure parameterized by these coefficients is close to optimal.
+However, the ultimate goal is to choose the coefficients such that all constraints in \cref{eq:constrProblem} are fulfilled and, assuming that the resulting coefficients are sufficiently large, the resulting procedure is close to optimal.
 This section addresses the problem of how to select the coefficients optimally, i.e., such that all constraints are fulfilled.

 In \cite{reinhard2019bayesian,reinhard2021multiple}, we have shown that there is a strong connection between the derivatives of the optimal cost function with respect to these coefficients and the performance measures.
 However, it is not obvious that such a relation exists also for the \gls{ao} stopping rule proposed in this work.
 In what follows, let $\stopRopt$ denote the optimal stopping rule presented in \cite{reinhard2021multiple} and let $\optRL$ denote the corresponding stopping time.
 The stopping rule and stopping time of the \gls{ao} procedure are denoted by $\stopRao$ and $\aoRL$, respectively.

 The connection between the derivatives of the \gls{ao} solution of the optimal stopping problem with respect to the coefficients and the performance measures is stated in the following theorem. \begin{theorem} Let $\stopRao$ denote the \gls{ao} stopping rule defined in \cref{eq:stopRule} and $\aoRL$ the corresponding stopping time.
 Then, it holds for $\max\{\detConstr_1,\ldots,\detConstr_M, \estConstr_1,\ldots,\estConstr_M\}\; \rightarrow 0$ that